Thrips are very small, usually winged, insects that are notorious pests the world over.

 Some are oil-based, so be careful when applying it.
 Oil sitting on leaves can lead to sunburns.
 Apply it in the evening and let it sit overnight.

-If you’re impatient (or frugal) you can even make insecticidal soap yourself!
-It’s as simple as mixing a teaspoon of dish soap into a quart of water.
-Mix it up, throw it in a spray bottle, and bam – you’ve got chemical warfare at your fingertips!
+If you're impatient (or frugal) you can even make insecticidal soap yourself!
+It's as simple as mixing a teaspoon of real soap (not a detergent like dishwashing soap) into a quart of water.
+Mix it up, throw it in a spray bottle, and bam - you've got chemical warfare at your fingertips!

 Neem oil is the secret weapon of gardeners.
 It's sometimes held up as a panacea, a natural cure-all, but other times it's viewed as impotent or even harmful.

 If you've never tried it before, it's definitely worth a shot.

 Neem oil is, obviously, an oil.
 Take the same precautions you do with insecticidal soap - apply at night.
 Be sure to follow the directions on the packaging.
 You usually have to significantly dilute neem or you risk damage to your plants.

 Unlike the soap, neem oil doesn't harm beneficial bees so you can rest assured the collateral damage is minimal.